Chassis > Rear wheel bearings change on Austin Mini

 Op 24

-Fit the pin (GHF511) and spread its legs.
+Fit the split pin (GHF511) and spread its legs.
 Use the multigrip pliers.

 Op 25

-Fit the hub cap.
+Fit the hub grease cap.
 Tap with the mallet.

 Op 26

-Check that the hub turns freely.
+Check that the hub can turn freely.
 Turn it by hand.

-This is when the adaptable bearings are not satisfactory.
-You have to force to turn the hub.
+This is where the aftermarket bearings fail.
+You have to use force to get the hub to spin.

-This is when the adaptable bearings are not satisfactory.
-You have to force to turn the hub.
+This is where the aftermarket bearings fail.
+You have to use force to get the hub to spin.

 The End